Pratham1019/pwn.college_pratham/Pondering Paths/ImplicitRelativePaths.md

 ### Solve
 **Flag:** `pwn.college{s11Qa9agRMWiEA8k-JPqqnj_vU_.QX5QTN0wCM0kDMzEzW}`

 To solve this challenge, I first navigated to the root directory '/' since the current working directory needed to be set to the root.
-From there I executed the program 'challenge/run' instead of '/challenge/run' as the task required the usage of relative paths.
+From there I executed the program 'challenge/run' instead of '/challenge/run' as the task required the usage of relative paths which successfully returned the flag.

 ```bash
 cd /